code4ops/pdf-converter/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DOWNLOAD, --download DOWNLOAD
+  -h, --help            show this help message and exit

+  -d DOWNLOAD, --download DOWNLOAD
-                        URL from where to download PDF file --save-path SAVE_PATH
+                        URL from where to download PDF file

+  --save-path SAVE_PATH
                         Path where to save downloaded PDF file.
 Default is /tmp

-  -p PATH, --path PATH  Path from where to read locally saved PDF file -s SEARCH, --search SEARCH
+  -p PATH, --path PATH  Path from where to read locally saved PDF file

+  -s SEARCH, --search SEARCH
-                        Search for string in PDF file -r, --raw-text        Enable to output raw text to screen.
-Default is False --pypdf-converter     Enable to use PyPDF2 instead of system's pdftotext converter.
-Default is False --image-converter     Enable to use ImageMagic and Tesseract for image to text conversion.
+                        Search for string in PDF file

+  -r, --raw-text        Enable to output raw text to screen.
+Default is False

+  --pypdf-converter     (Optional) Enable to use PyPDF2 instead of system's pdftotext
+                        converter.
+Default is False

+  --image-converter     (Optional) Enable to use ImageMagic and Tesseract for image to
+                        text conversion.
 Default is False
 ```